AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-64-agricultural-research-extension-and-teaching/frontmatter.md

 3317.
 Program evaluation studies.

 3318.
 Contract, grant, and cooperative agreement authorities.

+3318a.
+Cooperative research projects; agreements with and receipt of funds from State and other agencies.

 3319.
 Restriction on treatment of indirect costs and tuition remission.